pantale/CIRP-2022-paper/answers.md

 9. *For CEL description do authors use an equation of state for Ti6Al4V ? if yes please specify it in your text.*

    We do not use an equation of state for Ti6Al4V in the CEL formulation.

+# reviewer #3

+*The paper presents a good scientific contribution for machining simulation by using indirectly the flow stress of the workmaterial.*

+1. *It seems that the chip formation is not stabilized in simulations*

+2. *Is there a comparison with simulations using directedly the JC flow stress model?*

+3. *What about the case of chip segmentation commonly seem when machining TA6V!*

+4. *It is judicious to show also what predictions of the flow stress by the  ANN-based material flow law in comparison with the JC flow law for the  case of simple loading uniaxial tension or simple shear!
+What's the  response of the ANN model in simple solicitations?*

+   Such kind of comparison is already published in [1] for example where we compare the predicted flow stress and the experimental results for compression tests on a Gleeble thermo-mechanical simulator.
+A complete study of the influence of the hyper-parameters on the numerical performance of the ANN has been proposed.

+   [1] Pantalé O. (2023).
+Comparing Activation Functions in Machine Learning for Finite Element Simulations in Thermomechanical Forming.
+Algorithms, 16(12):357. doi.org/10.3390/a16120537